How to conduct an employee engagement survey

 Employee engagement surveys are useful for two reasons:

-- First, they allow you to learn in detail about employee engagement at your company: how your team is feeling about certain issues, what your company is good at and what could use improvement.
+- First, an employee survey allows you to learn in detail about what your company's employee experience – how your team is feeling about certain issues, what your company is good at and what might improve the work environment.

 - Second, they help you understand what changes you need to make in order to improve their engagement.